-• Connection of INTR Pin
+Connection of INTR Pin (Except R2262Txx) and VDCC Pin

-The INTR pin follows the N-channel open drain output logic and contains no protective diode on the power supply side.
-As such, it can be connected to a pull-up resistor of up to 5.5v regardless of supply voltage.
+The INTR and the VDCC pins follow the N-channel open drain output logic and contains no protective diode on the power supply side.
+As such, it can be connected to a pull-up resistor of up to 5.5 volts regardless of supply voltage.

-- 1) Depending on whether the INTR pin is used during battery backup, it should be connected to a pull-up resistor at the following different positions: - Position A in the left diagram when it is not to be used during battery backup. - (2) Position B in the left diagram when it is to be used during battery backup.
+Depending on whether the INTR and the VDCC pins are to be used during battery backup, it should be connected to a pull-up resistor at the following different positions:

+- (1) Position A in the left diagram when it is not to be used during battery backup. - (2) Position B in the left diagram when it is to be used during battery backup.